-Place suitable blocks at both the front and back of the wheel diagonally opposite the flat tire.
+Place suitable blocks at both the front and back of the wheel diagonally opposite the flat tire to prevent the vehicle from rolling when it is jacked up.

 Be sure to block the wheel as the vehicle may move and could cause personal injury.